Patient information: Down syndrome (Beyond the Basics)

 Immune system problems — The immune system of people with Down syndrome may not work as it should.
 As a result, people with Down syndrome are more vulnerable than others to infections, certain kinds of cancer, and autoimmune conditions.

-Stomach and digestive system — About 5 percent of babies with Down syndrome have abnormally formed digestive organs, which can block the GI tract and may require surgery.
+Stomach and digestive system — Approximately 5 percent of babies with Down syndrome have abnormally formed digestive organs, which can block the gastrointestinal (GI) tract and may require surgery.
 They are also more prone to celiac disease, a condition that impairs their ability to absorb nutrients and that makes them unable to tolerate a protein in wheat called gluten.
 (See "Patient information: Celiac disease in children (Beyond the Basics)".)

 Hormonal disorders — Down syndrome can affect the way the body produces or responds to hormones.
 For example, people with Down syndrome often do not make sufficient thyroid hormone, which can contribute to problems with weight.
 They are also at risk for type 1 diabetes, which requires treatment with insulin injections.